Claudine (1811 ship): Van Diemen's Land and Port Jackson

 Claudine made a trading voyage in 1820 from London to Hobart and then Sydney.
 She sailed from Sydney on 10 May 1820 under the command of Captain John Welsh.
 He discovered Claudine's Reef in the Coral Sea (21°19′S 159°4′E).
 On 16 May he navigated Elizabeth's Reef (30°5′S 159°0′E).
 He then sailed past Murray Island, Queensland, in the Torres Strait on the way to Batavia.
 From Batavia she returned to England.

 Convict voyage to Van Diemen's Land (1821)

 Captain John Crabtree sailed Claudine on 24 August 1821 from Woolwich.
 She sailed via Tenerife and Rio de Janeiro to Hobart Town, arriving on 15 December.
-She embarked 160 convicts, one of whom died on the voyage.
+She had embarked 160 convicts, one of whom died on the voyage.

-EIC voyage (1824-5)
+East India Company voyage (1824–1825)

 Captain George Nichols sailed from the Downs on 16 June 1824, bound for Bengal.
 Claudine arrived at Calcutta on 23 October.
 Homeward bound, she was at Saugor on 2 January 1825.
 She reached Madras on 26 January and St Helena on 12 April.
 She arrived at East India Dock on 5 June.

 Her owners registered Claudine in London on 18 January 1826.